fomightez/oc_forward_model_binder_test/README.md

 You can then browse you file system in the Jupyter Notebook window to find the `Run_model.ipynb` notebook.

-## Outstanding work (for development records only)
+## Potential development work

+There are no guarantees the following will occur, but I/we remain open to suggestions and collaborations.
+Please raise an issue on this repository if you want to comment on code improvements/expansion.

-* Add Bernard at al. effective diamater and dual algal populations
+* Add Bernard at al. effective diamater and dual algal population models.
-* homogenise Ruddick and Bernard LUTs...possible or dual model?
+* Homogenise Ruddick and Bernard LUTs...possible or dual model?
 * Add OLCI, MSI, FCI "extractions" at specified wavelengths and with relevant SRFs
-* "idealised" atmosphere addition?
-Sreerekha RT-TOV?
+* Add "idealised" atmosphere addition?
+RT-TOV is a possibility.
+* Add BRDF dependance function for anistropy.